 - a.
-Extend the excavation of the collapse to outside the limits of the surface expression. - b.
-Excavate the collapse feature into its throat or to a firm bottom.
-Based on the previous excavations described in the Hydrogeology Section of Addendum 1, Site Acceptability Report, this will generally be on the order of 10 feet deep.
-The soil conditions of the excavation shall be confirmed by probing the bottom and side walls of the excavation with a steel rod.
-If the throat width exceeds 10 ft., engineering analysis will be performed to develop a specific repair procedure.
-Any engineered measures to repair voids or throats greater than 10 ft. in diameter must be approved in writing by EPD prior to implementation. - c.
-If the throat width is 10 ft. or less and a firm bottom is not reached within the limit of excavation, an inverted filter, a concrete or flowable fill base cap, or plug, will be placed within the bottom of the excavation. - d.
-Place and compact an interval of silty clayey soil backfill. - e.
-Proof-roll the finished subgrade again prior to fill placement. - f.
-Documentation of the initial condition, subsequent inspections, and repair procedures shall be prepared and maintained in the CQAP records.
+If a CCF has been identified, all work shall cease in the immediate area of the CCF until the extent of the CCF has been delineated. - b.
+Cordon off the delineated area to prevent personnel and equipment access. - c.
+Excavate the collapse feature to a minimum depth of 10 ft. below subgrade or to a firm bottom, whichever is deeper.
+The depth may be increased as directed by the CQA Engineer. - d.
+Extend the excavation of the collapse a minimum of 2 ft. horizontally outside the limits of the surface expression to provide a bench for the geotextile. - e.
+The soil conditions of the excavation shall be determined by probing the bottom and side walls of the excavation.
+If the void diameter exceeds 10 ft., engineering analysis will be performed to develop a specific repair procedure.
+Any engineered measures to repair voids or throats greater than 10 ft. in diameter must be approved in writing by EPD prior to implementation. - f.
+If the void diameter is 10 ft. or less, an inverted filter, will be placed within the bottom of the excavation.
+The inverted filter will consist of the following layers, from the bottom of the excavation up.
+Layer thicknesses and materials may be modified to meet actual conditions.